Office of Research Assurances

 Principal investigators (PIs) or supervisors are responsible for identifying which wastes generated by their University units are biohazardous.

-The University Biosafety Officer, Institutional Biosafety Committee, and/or Facilities Operations--Waste Management Manager determine what materials are considered to be biohazard wastes in accordance with federal, state, and local regulations
+The University Biosafety Officer, Institutional Biosafety Committee, and/or Facilities Services, Operations--Waste Management Manager determine what materials are considered to be biohazard wastes in accordance with federal, state, and local regulations

 Biohazard Waste Examples